tfiers/phd/ReadMe.md

 To reproduce results:

 - If new to Julia, [download](https://julialang.org/downloads/) and run its installer for your OS.
+- In the [`notebooks/`](notebooks/) directory, choose a Julia notebook you want to run.
+(They start from 20222 on).
+Copy the hash of its last commit (linked next to it).
+- `git clone` this repository and `git checkout` the copied commit.
+  - Why the `checkout` of an older commit?
+The codebase that is called from the notebook will have changed since the notebook was last run (unless it is one of the newest notebooks).
+This `checkout` restores the codebase to its former, working state for the notebook.
-- Clone this repo, and in the root directory, enter Julia [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode).
+- In the root directory, enter Julia [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode).
   Then run `activate .` and `instantiate` to install all dependencies.
 - Start a Jupyter server.
   - If you don't have Jupyter installed, run `using IJulia` and `notebook()` in the julia repl.
   - If you have, the usual `jupyter notebook` in the terminal works.
-- Open one of the Julia `notebooks/` (from 2022 on).
-  - If it is not one of the newest notebooks, the codebase will have changed since the notebook was last run.
-To restore the codebase to its former state, find the commit of the last change to the notebook (shown on GitHub), and `git checkout` this commit.

-You should now be able to run all cells
+You should now be able to run all cells in the notebook.